dsagman/picat/readme_v2.md

 A=5,A!==5. % Fails/false/no. A is not bound to 5. <- Important
 ```

-Note: Two terms can be equivalent with `==` even if they don't point to the same memory.
+Note: Two terms can be equivalent with `==` even if they don't point to the same unique identifier.
-hakank: Again "memory".

 Numerical equality can also be checked with `=:=`, which considers float and interger types the same and allows for a difference of 0.00000001.
 Also, not numerically equal is `=\=`.
 For example: